ashishagarwal2023/freegpt.js.org/README.md

  <h1>FreeGPT.js</h1>
+ **This might be your best library you've seen, while searching for stable, working GPT libraries!**
 🤖 A powerful client-side JavaScript library for ChatGPT allowing you to use ChatGPT without any limits!
 <br>

 > Give it a try!
-Go [here](https://ashishagarwal.is-a.dev/freegptjs) to test the FreeGPT.js out!
+Go [here](https://freegpt.js.org) to test the FreeGPT.js out!
 It's free!

 <br><div align="center">